Reaction-diffusion dynamics of the weakly dissipative Fermi gas: Results

 In order to quantify these features we study the $\tau\to\infty$ asymptotics of Eq.~\eqref{eq:rate_alpha}.
 We consider symmetric initial conditions $C_k(0) = C_{-k}(0)$ throughout, as in Eq.~\eqref{eq:n_fd}.
 Since this symmetry is conserved during the time evolution by Eq.~\eqref{eq:rate_alpha} one has that $C_k(\tau)=C_{-k}(\tau)$.
 For zero-temperature initial states, the asymptotics has been worked out in Refs.~\cite{Rosso2022,gerbino2023largescale}.
 Here, we extend the calculation to generic-finite temperatures initial states.
 In the following we set $n_0:=n(0)$ and $C_0:=C_0(0)$.
 From Eq.~\eqref{eq:rate_alpha}, we obtain

 which via time integration yields

 This formal solution already shows that $C_q(\tau)$ develops a gaussian structure with a variance shrinking in time.
+The result in Eq.~\eqref{eq:alpha-c-formal} interestingly shows that at long times the fermionic gas asymptotically turns into a low-temperature classical gas described by a Maxwell-Boltzmann distribution.
+The associated temperature, $T(t)\sim \nu(t)^{-1}\sim t^{-1/2}$, is in fact lowered as time passes, as we will now show.
 From Eq.~\eqref{eq:alpha-c-formal}, we depart from the calculation of Refs.\cite{Rosso2022,gerbino2023largescale}, where the expression is initialized to a Fermi-sea step distribution.
 We do this by performing a saddle-point approximation, which is justified since the time-integrated density $\nu(\tau)$ diverges at long times:

 Using that $n(\tau)= \dot\nu(\tau)$ one finds

 In order to make the temperature dependence explicit, we use the relation between the chemical potential $\mu$ and $n_0$ from Eq.~\eqref{eq:n_fd}

 Here, $\text{Li}_s(z)$ is the polylogarithm \cite{NIST:DLMF}.
 The numerical solution of the latter shows that $\beta\mu<0$ for high temperatures $T$ and therefore $ e^{\beta\mu}\ll 1$.
 We then find